POWER AND ACCOUNTABILITY

 There is no perfect way to begin a journey toward realizing racial and economic justice.
 Learning and doing can, and should, happen simultaneously.
 Let’s act from where we are today, so that tomorrow, race will no longer determine life outcomes for anyone.

-Join Asset Funders Network on the journey to realizing economic justice.
+Join Asset Funders Network on continuing the journey to Realizing Economic Justice.
 The journey will be messy, it will be uncomfortable, it will be rewarding, and it will require courage and vulnerability.

-This deck includes thought-provoking quotes, suggestions, and self-audit questions to deepen collective understanding, learning, and action to advance racial equity in your philanthropic investments.
+This updated deck includes thought provoking quotes and action-oriented suggestions and self-audit questions to deepen collective understanding, learning, and action to advance racial equity in your philanthropic investments.

 Consider incorporating these reflections and action-oriented suggestions and self-audit questions into: